Begampur, Dindigul: Origin of the name

 Hyder Ali (1721-1782 CE) was the Sultan of the Kingdom of Mysore in South India.
 He resided in Dindigul with his son, Tipu, for many years.
 In 1755, Hyder was appointed as the commandant of Dindigul with the task of increasing taxes, and he was successful in doing so.
 He also donated a portion of the funds to support the development of temples and mosques in the region.
 Tipu was later made the commandant of the Fort and ruled from there from 1784 to 1790.
 However, he was killed during the Mysore War when the British forces annexed the Fort.
 Hyder is credited with building three mosques in Dindigul: one for himself, one for his soldiers, and the third for the public, known as the Begampur Mosque.
-In 1766, Hyder's younger sister, Ameerunnisa Begam, passed away, and a tomb was built for her in the mosque.
+In 1766, Hyder's younger sister, Ameerunnisa Begam, died, and a tomb was built for her in the mosque.
 The area around the Begampur Mosque is named after Ameerunnisa Begam.